tendermint/tendermint/docs/tendermint-core/running-in-production.md

 - `consensus.peer_gossip_sleep_duration`

-You can try to reduce the time your node sleeps before checking if theres something to send its peers.
+You can try to reduce the time your node sleeps before checking if there's something to send its peers.

 - `consensus.timeout_commit`